When Stress Kills Desire

 • Worrying that asking for sex feels like asking for closeness that isn’t mutual

-Both people are often trying to protect the relationship in their own way.
+Both people are trying to protect the relationship in their own way.
 But it doesn’t always land that way on the other side.

 In Therapy, We Slow Down and Get Curious